 When should chocolate be avoided?

-Aside from an outright allergy to chocolate, chocolate can be enjoyed in moderation by everyone- except your dog.
-Chocolate contains a compound called theobromine that is highly toxic to dogs because their physiologic mechanisms for breaking down theobromine are not as efficient as humans, resulting in a toxic accumulation of this compound in their systems.
+Aside from an outright allergy to chocolate, chocolate can be enjoyed in moderation by everyone- except your pets.
+Chocolate contains a compound called theobromine that is highly toxic to dogs, cats, and many other animals, because their physiologic mechanisms for breaking down theobromine are not as efficient as humans, resulting in a toxic accumulation of this compound in their systems.
 Theobromine toxicity can result in muscle tremors, seizures, irregular heart rate, internal bleeding and heart attacks.
 Among the initial symptoms is severe hyperactivity.

 Let’s try out chocolate with these delicious and nutritious recipes!